 NordVPN gives you excellent security and privacy features that go beyond what you will find in most other VPNs.
 Let's start with the VPN protocols they support.

 Why did NordSec (NordVPN's parent company) implement a custom version of WireGuard?
-While WireGuard is lightning fast and secure as hell, it needs to keep a record of your IP address while you are connected.
-But NordVPN is a no-logs VPN, and keeping a record of your IP address on the VPN server just wouldn't do.
+While WireGuard is lightning fast and very secure, it needs to keep a record of your IP address while you are connected.
+But NordVPN is a no-logs VPN, and keeping a record of IP addresses on the VPN server just wouldn't do.

 So the engineers at NordSec came up with a solution called the double NAT system.
 It lets the VPN establish a secure connection without storing any identifiable data on the VPN server.
 The result is that NordVPN users get the speed and security of WireGuard along with no logs privacy protection.

-Note: If you want to get technical on WireGuard security you'll need to learn some new buss words: ChaCha20, Noise Protocol Framework, Curve25519, Poly1305, SipHash24, BLAKE2, and HKDF for starters.
-You can get linked up on the WireGuard home page.
+Note: If you want to get technical on WireGuard security you'll need to learn some new buzzwords: ChaCha20, Noise Protocol Framework, Curve25519, Poly1305, SipHash24, BLAKE2, and HKDF for starters.

 Additional security and privacy boosters with NordVPN